ryannejones/fgMERPModuleGen/README.md

 ## Pipeline Overview

+Phases 1-3 Load and Validate Data Tables that are built in.
+You should not be interacting with them.

 The generator runs in clearly defined phases (mirrored in console output):

 ### Phase 4: Generate Items XML